 A 30-30-30 hard reset involves holding down the reset button on a router for 30 seconds, unplugging the device for 30 seconds while holding the button, and plugging the router back in while leaving your finger on the button for another 30 seconds.
-While a reboot keeps your settings saved and simply reboots the device, a hard reset will restore your router to its factory settings.
+While a reboot keeps your settings and simply restarts the device, a hard reset restores your router to its factory settings.

 The 30-30-30 rule can damage newer routers